wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 * 0x7fff5fbff958: address of buf, which stores 0x100624000
 * 0x100624000: the pointer to the actual data

-Theres a few important things happening here:
+There's something important happening here:
-1. When we create a local variable, it goes *below* the return instruction pointer (i.e. you'd have to write backwards)
-2. We aren't necessarily pushing the actual variable to that spot--we might be pushing a pointer to a variable elsewhere in memory
+We aren't necessarily pushing the actual variable to that spot--we might be pushing a pointer to a variable elsewhere in memory
   * Above, in the `chain` example, the ints were pushed directly to the stack below
   * Here, we have both &str and String represented by pointers to the actual data